dalehenrich/gsApplicationTools/docs/gettingStarted.md

       self executeStartGemCommand: port ]
 ```

-calls the `executeStartGemCommand:` method, which in turn constructs shell command line that calles the [*gem server* start script](#gem-server-startstop-bash-script):
+calls the `executeStartGemCommand:` method, which in turn constructs shell command line that calls the [*gem server* start script](#gem-server-start-script):

 ```Smalltalk
 executeStartGemCommand: port